pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-linux.md

 ### For AKS only: installing the Azure CLI

-Install the Azure CLI as a super user with a single command with the command curl piped into your bash:
+To install the Azure CLI as a super user with a single command with the command curl piped into your bash, enter:

 `$ curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash`